Check availability for arbitration, mediation or other work : Check availability

 The Honourable Colin Forrest SC

-Colin also provides advice and coaching services to family law solicitors for them and their clients.
-If you are a solicitor who would like to discuss the advice and coaching services Colin can provide and on what terms, please contact Colin through his Executive Assistant, Ms Ly Bui, at his chambers using the contact details provided below.
+If you are a solicitor who would like to discuss the services Colin can provide and the terms on which he will provide them, please contact Colin’s Executive Assistant, Ms Ly Bui, at his Brisbane chambers using the contact details provided below, or his clerk, Ms Branka Dosen at Family Law Chambers, Sydney on 02 8218 3000.

 Check availability